brianrisk/lightning_factory/README.md

 ### History
 This code is born from the hyper-parameter tuning portion of [Stock Predictin Neural Netowrk and Machine Learning Examples](https://github.com/D-dot-AT/Stock-Prediction-Neural-Network-and-Machine-Learning-Examples)

+### Future Work
+This library is in early stages.
+Future work involves adding factory methods for LSTMs, RNNs and more.

+If you have ideas for this, please fork and contribute!